-Billy Ray says he always wanted to head more that direction with his career, but because the song came from his debut album, he didn't get a whole lot of say in the matter.
+Billy Ray says he always wanted to head more in that direction with his career, but because the song came from his debut album, he didn't get a whole lot of say in the matter.

-And if you've heard his most recent album Thin Line, you'd be inclined to believe him.
+And if you've heard his album Thin Line, you'd be inclined to believe him.
 The album falls much more in line with his outlaw/Americana leanings and strips away a lot of the polish.

 Though honestly, it's way too late to save the reputation of the tune.
 Some things are just relegated to the "ridiculous" pile, and that's where "Achy Breaky Heart" ended up.
 But while it's there, it built a career for Cyrus and made a whole hell of a lot of money for a lot of people.
 So hey, it ain't all bad.